 - Add the remaining olive oil.
-Add the onion, chilli and capsicum and sauté for 3-4 minutes, until slightly softened.
+Add the onions, chilli and peppers and sauté for 3-4 minutes, until slightly softened.
 Season with salt and add the mushrooms and garlic.
 Cook for a minute, stirring.
 Then add back the bacon and spices, stir for 30 seconds allowing the aromas to be released.
-Then add the tomatoes, stir and cover with the lid.
+Add the tomatoes, stir and cover with the lid.
 Cook on medium-low heat for 10-12 minutes, giving it a stir a few times.

-- Using a spoon, make small wells in the tomato mix and crack an egg into each, letting the egg white spill over the edges.
-Sprinkle each egg yolk with a little salt and pepper, cover with the lid and cook on medium-low heat until the egg whites settle and firm up but the egg yolks remain gooey, about 5 minutes.
-You’re after a white translucent film over the egg yolks but only just.
-It’s very easy to overcook the eggs this way so it’s best to leave them slightly under as they will keep cooking while getting served.
+- Using a spoon, make small wells in the tomato mix and crack an egg into each, letting the egg whites to spill over the edges.
+Sprinkle each egg yolk with a little salt and pepper, cover with a lid and cook on medium-low heat until the egg whites settle and firm up but the egg yolks remain gooey, about 5 minutes.
+It’s very easy to overcook the eggs this way, so it’s best to leave them slightly under-cooked as they will keep cooking while getting served.

 - Serve the eggs in the cooking dish sprinkled with some fresh parsley and coriander.